OlegJakushkin/deepblockchains/Plasmacash/README.md

 * [Plasma Cash with Sparse Merkle Trees and Bloom filters](https://ethresear.ch/t/plasma-cash-with-sparse-merkle-trees-bloom-filters-and-probabilistic-transfers/2006)

-Note: in our implementation, probabilistic transfers has been replaced with {allowance, spent, balance} to enable partial transfer and network fee.
+Note: in this implementation, probabilistic transfers has been replaced with {allowance, spent, balance} to enable partial transfer and network fee.

 ## Resources

 * [RootContract](https://rinkeby.etherscan.io/address/0x97f33d99d6d473cb938abb893abd49a2bb1404bf): Link to our feature-complete plasmacash-mvp contract on Rinkeby

-* [wolk-Plasma](https://github.com/wolkdb/plasma): A separate repository to our Go-based plasma Chain (*code will be made public after security auditing*)
+* [wolk-Plasma](https://github.com/wolkdb/go-plasma): A separate repository for code-complete plasma implementation, in GO (*Pending for security audit*)

 * [swarmdb](https://github.com/wolkdb/swarmdb): Main repository to our decentralized database v0.1 release